Philippa of Lancaster, Queen of Portugal

 by Emily McMahon, revised by Susan Flantzer © Unofficial Royalty 2013

-Credit – Wikipedia
+Philippa of Lancaster, Queen of Portugal; Credit – Wikipedia

 Philippa of Lancaster was born on March 31, 1359, at Leicester Castle in Leicestershire, England.
-She was the eldest of the seven children of John of Gaunt, a son of King Edward III of England, and his first wife, Blanche of Lancaster.
+She was the eldest of the seven children of John of Gaunt, a son of King Edward III of England, and his first wife Blanche of Lancaster.
 Philippa’s brother Henry later became King of England as Henry IV.
 Philippa was raised with her brother and sister Elizabeth, her only siblings to survive childhood.
 When Philippa was nine years old, her mother Blanche died at age 23, possibly of the plague or due to childbirth complications.

 Philippa’s six siblings:

-Philippa had had two half-siblings by her father’s second marriage to Constance of Castile daughter of Pedro I, King of Castile and León:
+Philippa had two half-siblings by her father’s second marriage to Constance of Castile daughter of Pedro I, King of Castile and León:

 Philippa also had four half-siblings from her father John of Gaunt’s third marriage to Katherine Swynford, first his mistress and later his wife.
 The children were legitimized in 1397, and the House of Tudor is descended from their first son John Beaufort, 1st Earl of Somerset